 Rock City is a church that is radically committed to living out the heart of God in our city and around the world.
 And we would go to any length to ensure that you know God loves you and has a plan and a purpose for your life.
-Our desire is that you will Know God, Find Freedom, Discover Purpose and Make a Difference.

 Led by Pastor Chad and his wife Katie, a small group moved to Columbus in 2010 with dream and a belief that God was up to something pretty spectacular.
 The team met regularly to pray for and plan for the launch of a new church in the heart of Columbus.
 On April 3, 2011, Rock City Church hosted its first public worship experience with 430 people in attendance.
 Ten years later, Rock City has become one of the fastest-growing churches in America, and, today, thousands of people worship together in-person and virtually at Rock City locations across the city and beyond.